Hackmanit/HTTP-Secure-Header-Scanner/HEADER.en.md

 ### DIRECTIVE_SET

-The directive 'DIRECTIVE' is set.
+The directive ':DIRECTIVE' is set.

 ### EMPTY_DIRECTIVE